-Naturally Green Recipe Ideas for St. Patrick’s Day10 Mar 2018, by Food Musings in
+Naturally Green Recipe Ideas for St. Patrick’s Day10 Mar 2018, by Event Ideas in

 Want to feel good about the food you’ll be eating on Saint Patrick’s Day?
 It can be hard to eat healthy when everyone around you is downing green beer and eating green sugary desserts.
 But it doesn’t have to be impossible!
 Here are some truly green and healthy recipe ideas to balance out the bad with the good, whilst still staying on theme for Saint Patrick’s Day.